-Camponotus maculatus – Colony with Queen and workers
+Camponotus maculatus – Colony with queen and workers

 Description

-1. Breeding approved by the Veterinary Services, led by a specialist with a certificate of competence,
+1. Breeding approved by the Veterinary Services, conducted by a specialist with a certificate of competence,

-2. Perfect Ant Farmer's Guide offered and satin sheet provided,
+2. Free "Perfect Ant Keeper's Guide" and information sheet provided,

-3. Ants guaranteed free from parasites,
+3. Ants guaranteed parasite-free,

-4. Health demonstrated by the laying of the queen and the presence of brood at dispatch,
+4. Health demonstrated by the queen laying eggs and the presence of brood upon shipment,

-5. No “boost” (adding brood or external workers to sell the colonies faster),
+5. No "boost" (addition of brood or external workers to sell colonies faster),

-6. Guaranteed delivery in good health: refund partial in case of loss of workers, total in case of loss of the queen (if delivered within 48 hours),
+6. Guaranteed delivery in good health: partial refund in case of worker loss, full refund in case of queen loss (if delivered within 48 hours),

-9. Colony taken back and costs covered if you wish to part with it (see conditions).
+9. Colony buyback and costs covered if you wish to part with it (see conditions).

-Latin Name: Ca mponotus maculatus
+Latin Name: Camponotus maculatus

 Common name: No specific name